Russian gas continues to flow east via Yamal-Europe pipeline

 The German Economy Ministry has declined comment on Putin's remark.
 Gas importers have not responded to Reuters requests for comment.

-Data from Slovak pipeline operator Eustream showed capacity nominations for Tuesday's Russian gas flows from Ukraine to Slovakia via the Velke Kapusany border point were at 773,712 megawatt hours (MWh), rising a touch from Monday but below levels seen earlier in December.
+Data from Slovak pipeline operator Eustream showed capacity nominations for Wednesday's Russian gas flows from Ukraine to Slovakia via the Velke Kapusany border point, another major route for Russian gas to Europe, were at 843,422 megawatt hours (MWh), rising from Tuesday's 773,712 but still below levels seen earlier in December.

 Register now for FREE unlimited access to Reuters.com